hpoisner/iliner/README.rst

   --ilash /path/to/ilash --outfile_prefix /output/path/with/prefix

 Required Arguments:
   -ilash      This determines the module.
   --sample SAMPLE, -s SAMPLE    Location of the Sample File.
 This should be in PLINK format.
-  --haps HAPLOTYPE, -hp HAPLOTYPE   Location of the Haplotype File.
+  -hp HAPLOTYPE, --haps HAPLOTYPE   Location of the Haplotype File.
 This should be in PLINK format and should be phase.

   or

   -v VCF, --VCF VCF   Location of the VCF.
 This should phased and in standard genotype format.
   -gm GENETICMAP, --genetic_map GENTICMAP     Location of the genetic map.
 This should be for the same build as the genotype files.
   -i ILASH, --ilash ILASH       Location of the ilash executable.
-  -op PREFIX, --outfile_prefix Prefix   Pathway for the output file with prefix.
+  -op PREFIX, --outfile_prefix Prefix   P   athway for the output file with prefix.

 Optional Argument:
   -ni, --no_indel   This will remove indels.